firusvg/go-wordle/README.md

 # **go-wordle**

 **go-wordle** is a simple console application that allows user to play Wordle game in terminal.
-It is synchronized with official [*New York Times Wordle*](https://www.nytimes.com/games/wordle/index.html) game so you get the exact same word once per day in your terminal as on official game site.
+It is NOT synchronized with official [*New York Times Wordle*](https://www.nytimes.com/games/wordle/index.html) game so you don't get the exact same word once per day in your terminal as on official game site.

 ![go-wordle](./extras/demo.gif)